QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 ### Unpacking and bootstrapping rasbian

-We unpacked the micro SD-cards and began flashing over a rasbian image that you can download here: https://downloads.raspberrypi.org/
+We unpacked the micro SD-cards and began flashing over a rasbian image that you can [download here.](https://downloads.raspberrypi.org/)

 The one we chose for the occation was ["2020-08-20-raspios-buster-arm64-lite.zip"](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2020-08-24/2020-08-20-raspios-buster-arm64.zip).

-We mounted the image and added an empty ssh file to the image before copying over to show that we wanted to use ssh in the future.
-We killed the ability to log on with password in the future in the sshd_config file.
+We mounted the image in windows and added an empty ssh file to the image before copying over to show that we wanted to use ssh in the future.
+(We killed the ability to log on with password in the future in the sshd_config file.)

 I am using an old mp3 player ascesory as a docking station for micro SD-cards.

 ![](../assets/k3s-raspberry.jpg)

+The disk write software we used was [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/), instructions in [the raspberry pi documentation](https://www.raspberrypi.org/documentation/computers/getting-started.html#installing-images-on-windows).

 ### Configuring raspbian after boot on each node